 · The specific pieces of personal information we collected about you (also called a data portability request).

-Exercising your right to opt-out of the sale of your personal information California residents may opt out of the “sale” of their personal information.
-California law broadly defines what constitutes a “sale” – including in the definition making available a wide variety of information in exchange for “valuable consideration.”
+Exercising your right to opt-out of the sale of your personal information California (and Vermont) residents may opt out of the “sale” of their personal information.
+California (and Vermont) law broadly defines what constitutes a “sale” – including in the definition making available a wide variety of information in exchange for “valuable consideration.”
 Depending what information we have about you, and whether we have included any of it in our marketing products and services, we may have sold (as defined by California law) certain categories of information about you in the last 12 months, as described in this Addendum.
-If you would like to opt out, and are a resident of California and wish to contact us; please use our dedicated 1 800 number; Email or Webform below.
-Exercising Access, Data Portability, Do Not Sell My Personal Information and Deletion Rights To exercise the access, data portability, and deletion rights described above, please submit a verifiable consumer request to us by either:
+If you would like to opt out, and are a resident of California (or Vermont) and wish to contact us; please use our dedicated toll-free number (888) 278-3433 or form found below.

 DO NOT SELL MY INFORMATION